Lastaapps/nac_coloring/README.md

 ### Globally rigid graphs

-Globally rigid graphs were generated randomly using the threshold function from https://doi.org/10.1002/jgt.20196.
+Globally rigid graphs were generated randomly using the threshold function from the [paper](https://doi.org/10.1002/jgt.20196) *The 2-dimensional rigidity of certain families of graphs* by Bill Jackson, Brigitte Servatius and  Herman Servatius.

 ### NAC-critical graphs

-These were generated randomly using the threshold function for NAC-coloring existence from [paper](https://arxiv.org/abs/2510.05838) *Sharp thresholds for NAC-colourings and stable cuts in random graphs*.
+These were generated randomly using the threshold function for NAC-coloring existence from [paper](https://arxiv.org/abs/2510.05838) *Sharp thresholds for NAC-colourings and stable cuts in random graphs* by Katie Clinch, John Haslegrave, Tony Huynh and Anthony Nixon.
 For each vertex number, only graphs with at least |V(G)|/4 triangle components were kept.

 ## License